v Croatia, 1998 World Cup Quarter-Final

 – / Jarni 45.+3., Vlaović 80., Šuker 85.

-The Croats had crept through the tournament almost unnoticed; after finishing second behind Argentina in what was hardly the most testing first-phase group that also included tournament newcomers Japan and Jamaica, Miroslav Blažević’s side had then overcome Romania in a somewhat tedious second phase encounter settled by a Davor Šuker penalty in first-half injury time.
+The Croats had crept through the tournament almost unnoticed; after finishing second behind Argentina in what was hardly the most testing first-phase group that had included tournament newcomers Japan and Jamaica, Miroslav Blažević’s side had then overcome Romania in a somewhat tedious second phase encounter settled by a Davor Šuker penalty in first-half injury time.

 Then there was strike partnership Jürgen Klinsmann and Oliver Bierhoff, both of whom had appeared to have found their fitness and form just at the right time.
-The duo had collected six goals in four starts, and confidence would have increased enormously following the last-gasp win against the Mexicans.
+The duo had collected six goals between them in four starts, and confidence would have increased enormously following the last-gasp win against the Mexicans.

-Vogts would once more find himself having to shuffle around his starting lineup, and following the injury to Thomas Helmer would name the fifth different midfield quartet in as many matches.
+Nationaltrainer Vogts would once more find himself having to shuffle around his starting lineup, and following the injury to Thomas Helmer would name the fifth different midfield quartet in as many matches.
 Lothar Matthäus would continue as Libero and the fit-again Jürgen Kohler would return to partner Christian Wörns in defence, while Helmer would be replaced by Jens Jeremies in midfield where he would join Jörg Heinrich, Dietmar Hamann and Michael Tarnat.
 Up front there would be more continuity, with Thomas Häßler once again assuming the offensive midfield role behind Klinsmann and Bierhoff.

 Norwegian referee Rune Pedersen led the two sides out on what was a warm and sultry evening in Lyon’s impressive Stade Gerland, in front of a crowd of just under forty-thousand.
 The Mannschaft were once again in their traditional black and white ensemble, while the Croats lined up in an all-blue kit with flashes of the famous red and white chequerboard pattern.